juancruzsosa/torchero/documentation/source/index.rst

 Training
 --------

-The SupervisedTrainer is the responsible to train our network.
+The SupervisedTrainer is responsible for the training of our network.
 We need to construct it with at least 3 things

-- The Model instance (we have already do that)
+- The Model instance (we have already done that)
 - The Optimizer.
 Here we can choose ``'adam'`` (there are other multiple choices like ``'sdg'``, ``'asgd'``, ``'adagrad'``, ``'adamax'``, ``'lbfgfs'``, etc.)
 - The Criterion (or loss).
 Given the fact that this is a classification problem we can use ``'cross_entropy'``

-Some additional things we can pass it to the trainer are
+Some additional things that can be pass to the trainer
+are:

 - A list or dictionary of metrics.
 For this example we are going to choose ``'categorical_accuracy_percentage'``
 - A list of callbacks.
-For this list we will choose
+For this list, we will choose

   - ``ProgbarLogger``: To report a Progress Bar to see the status while Training.
-It's important to note here that if you are running the code over a Jupyter notebook you may want to set `notebook` parameter to true to display the progress bar in HTML format.
+Here, it's important to notice that if you are running the code over a Jupyter notebook you may want to set the `notebook` parameter to `true` in order to display the progress bar in HTML format.
   - ``ModelCheckpoint``: To save our model if this one improves in `categorical_accuracy_percentage`
-  - ``CSVLogger``: To save the table of metrics to be able to share it or load it from other program if we want
+  - ``CSVLogger``: To save the table of metrics for it to be later shared or load it from another program if we want.

 .. code-block:: python